Fix Your Smile with Dental Treatments in Inner Harbor

 Do All Wisdom Teeth Need to Be Removed?

 If the wisdom tooth is impacted or erupted and causing pain or has tooth decay, it must be removed immediately with a simple tooth extraction procedure.
-Our oral surgeon on staff, Dr. Victor Kit, can perform a wisdom tooth removal procedure right in our office.
+Our oral surgeon on staff can perform a wisdom tooth removal procedure right in our office.
 Many wisdom teeth are mal-aligned and damage the bite and need to be removed.

 If you’re walking around with dental pain or a tooth that prevents your smile from looking its best, you no longer have to.
 Our restorative services can give your smile back everything it has lost and more, and we’ll make sure your restorations are built to look great for years to come.
 If you have any questions or if you would like to schedule an appointment, please contact us today.